Asi Taulava: Meralco Bolts (2010–2012)

-Air21 Express / NLEX Road Warriors (2013–present)
+Air21 Express / NLEX Road Warriors (2013–2023)

 Following a brief stint in the ABL, Taulava signed for the Air21 Express to play the 2013 PBA Governors' Cup, making him the oldest active PBA player at 40 years old.
-He made his debut on September 13, 2013 against his former team Talk N' Text, where he scored 7 points and led his team to a 106–102 victory.
+He made his debut on September 13, 2013, against his former team Talk N' Text, where he scored 7 points and led his team to a 106–102 victory.

 Due to Air21 being unable to reach the playoffs of the 2013 Governor's Cup, Taulava finished the 2012–13 season with only 3 games.

 In his second season with Air21, Taulava saw more action in the league.
 Express was eliminated in the first round of the 2013–14 Philippine Cup with a dismal 3–11 record.
 Taulava led Air21 to the quarterfinals of the 2014 Commissioner's Cup where they met the San Miguel Beermen.
 In a surprising upset, Air21 made their first semifinals appearance in franchise history, after beating the second-seeded Beermen with the knockout game ending in two overtimes.
 However, they were beaten by the eventual champions San Mig Super Coffee Mixers in their semifinals series that extended to Game 5.
 The 2003 MVP also led his team to the quarterfinals of the 2014 Governors' Cup, where they were ousted by Rain or Shine.
 The 41-year-old Taulava was averaging his most minutes (37.7) in five years and took on a much more significant role than in previous years.
 As a result, his numbers and style of play also were revived by his time in Air21 where he averaged 14.7 points, 12.3 rebounds, and 2.0 assists.
 His strong performance during the season also made him one of the candidates for the MVP award, which was ultimately won by June Mar Fajardo.
 At the season's end, Taulava was given the Comeback Player of the Year award.